19hours/sg-statutes/Acts/Charities Act.md

 ### Duty to keep accounting records

-12\.—(1) The charity trustees of a charity shall ensure that accounting records are kept in respect of the charity which are sufficient to show and explain all the charity’s transactions, and which are such as to —
+12\.—(1) Unless otherwise excepted by regulations made under this Act, the governing board members of a charity shall ensure that accounting records are kept in respect of the charity which are sufficient to show and explain all the charity’s transactions, and which are such as to —

 (a) disclose at any time, with reasonable accuracy, the financial position of the charity at that time; and

-(b) enable the trustees to ensure that, where any statements of accounts are prepared by them under section 13(1), those statements of accounts comply with the requirements of regulations made under that section.
+(b) enable the governing board members to ensure that, where any statements of accounts are prepared by them under regulations made under section 13, those statements of accounts comply with the requirements of those regulations.

 [34/2010 wef 01/03/2011]